Resonance behavior of a bubble near a spherical inclusion: Numerical results

 The evolution of the shape resonance frequencies (Fig.~\hyperref[fig:FIG9]{\ref*{fig:FIG9}(c)}) does not exhibit specific signatures of the soft viscoelastic materials and resembles strongly the case of a glycerin sphere (Fig.~\hyperref[fig:FIG7]{\ref*{fig:FIG7}(c)}) with similar trends.
 Therefore, shape oscillation does not appear to be a good candidate for probing various material elasticity.

 The case of a bubble located near a biological cell is investigated under the material name CMM, for cell-mimicking material.
-The mechanical parameters of an erythrocyte cell have been selected as $\rho_p = \qty{1125}{\kilo\gram\per\cubic\meter}$, $\xi_p = \qty{0}{\Pa\s}$, $\eta_p = \qty{6}{\milli\Pa\s}$, $E = \qty{26}{\kilo\Pa}$, and $\chi = 0.49$.
+The mechanical parameters of an erythrocyte cell have been selected as $\rho_p = \qty{1125}{\kilo\gram\per\cubic\meter}$, $\xi_p = \qty{0}{\Pa\s}$, $\eta_p = \qty{6}{\milli\Pa\s}$, $E = \qty{26}{\kilo\Pa}$, and $\chi = 0.49$ \cite{dulinska2006stiffness}.
 The frequency response of a bubble with the radius $R_{10}=\qty{10}{\um}$ near a CMM spherical particle of the same size is shown in Fig.~\hyperref[fig:FIG10]{\ref*{fig:FIG10}(a)}.
 Both the resonance frequency and the bubble radial oscillation slightly decrease when the bubble comes closer to the cell.
 When the size ratio between the bubble and the cell increases and reaches $R_{20}=4R_{10}$, multiple resonance peaks are observed on the radial mode of the bubble in Fig.~\hyperref[fig:FIG10]{\ref*{fig:FIG10}(b)}.
 In fact, the second resonance peak near $f=1.2f_0$ corresponds to one of the acoustic resonances of the cell.
 To investigate this behavior, we have calculated the frequency response of the particle's oscillations (see the insert in Fig.~\ref{fig:FIG10}).
 The results reveal that a viscoelastic sphere theoretically exhibits an infinite number of radial resonances for the longitudinal and shear waves.
 When the resonance frequency of the CMM is close to one of the bubble resonance frequencies, a noticeable interaction occurs between the bubble and the cell.
 Such a behavior has not been observed with other investigated materials (such as PMMA or PVA) because their first resonances occur at relatively high frequencies.
 When the CMM-bubble size ratio becomes larger, $R_{20}=20R_{10}$ in Fig.~\hyperref[fig:FIG10]{\ref*{fig:FIG10}(c)}, these secondary peaks vanish, since the particle's resonances no longer overlap with those of the bubble.
 For this size ratio, an excellent agreement is obtained with the model of \citet{hay2012model} in the case of an infinite wall made of CMM, both for the resonance frequency shift and for the oscillation amplitude.
 When the bubble gets closer to the large-size cell, its frequency response is strongly attenuated, and its resonance frequency increases with decreasing distances.
 This reversal in the behavior of the resonance frequency shift indicates that the bubble-cell size ratio is very important when we want to probe material elasticity.
+One should keep in mind that an actual biological cell is heterogeneous, exhibits a spheroidal shape (instead of spherical) when suspended, and its shape also depends on its adherence properties when attached to a substrate.
+Predicting the exact sensitivity of such resonances to cell shape or internal inhomogeneities is extremely challenging and a rigorous estimation of these effects would require complex numerical simulations (FEM, etc.) or experimental validations, which are beyond the scope of this linear analytical work.